-

 Justice for our Staff

-In our NHS and wider social care settings, we need to work together to improve the experience of work for everyone and should be committed to equality, diversity and inclusion reinforced through role modelling psychological safety within a trauma informed organisation,
+https://www.gov.uk/government/publications/health-and-social-care-review-leadership-for-a-collaborative-and-inclusive-future/leadership-for-a-collaborative-and-inclusive-futureAcross the NHS and wider social care system, we must work collectively to improve the experience of work for everyone.
+This requires a sustained commitment to equality, diversity, and inclusion, reinforced through leadership behaviours that role model psychological safety within trauma-informed organisations.

-We would like people to be able to identify with the statement “I feel free to be my authentic self at work.”
+Ultimately, the goal is to create workplaces where people can genuinely say: “I feel free to be my authentic self at work.”

 Justice for our Organisations

-How does justice and fairness work within the landscape of organisations that contribute to social and health care systems?
+How do justice and fairness operate within the complex landscape of organisations that contribute to health and social care systems?

 Seeing the Individuals in our Boards as People

-• What is the right way to progress?
+- What is the correct process to follow?

 Beware of the Unintended Consequence of Regulation